-Seventh Son is rated PG-13 for intense fantasy violence and action throughout, frightening images and brief strong language.
+Why is Seventh Son rated PG-13?
+Seventh Son is rated PG-13 by the MPAA for intense fantasy violence and action throughout, frightening images and brief strong language.

 Violence: A woman is imprisoned in a cave.
 A child screams and rages after being possessed by an evil spirit.
 Characters engage in frequent fights, sometimes involving swords and knives.
 Others characters are beaten, stabbed, choked, impaled and burned.
 A few scenes depict blood.
 Some characters transform into monsters or other hideous beasts.
 A woman’s face is covered with scars after she is burned.
 A village is decimated and burned.

 Sexual Content: A teen couple kisses and embraces several times.
 They are seen cuddling in bed, mostly clothed.
 A girl’s bare shoulders are seen while she is swimming in a lake.